thedges/PSPhotoInspection/README.md

 # Quick Action Setup
 While you can drop this component on a Lightning Page, it makes most sense to use it as a Quick Action in Salesforce Mobile.
 One issue with Quick Actions is that you cannot configure them declaratively like you can when dropping a component on a page.
 To allow some dynamic configuration, I created a Custom Metadata type called "PSPhotoInspection" to store configuration parameters that the component will read a runtime to configure itself.
 You have two fields to specify which configuration setting gets applied:
-* Specify a single configuration for a given target object (i.e. same PSPhotoInspection config gets applied to Case records)
+* Specify a single configuration for a given target object (i.e. same PSPhotoInspection config gets applied to every Case record)
 * Specify a configuration at a user profile level for a given target object (i.e. apply a specific PSPhotoInspection config for users in a specific profile accessing the component on a specified object like Case)

 Here are the configuration options: